-SCHOOL OF EDUCATION AND LIFELONG LEARNING

-For candidates matriculating on or after 1 October, 2010.

-(Regulations for candidates matriculating before 1 October, 2010, may be consulted in previous sessions' Calendars - obtainable from the Postgraduate Research Students Service).

-Alterations to the programmes of courses and seminars published in these Regulations may be made without notice.

-1 Candidates shall initially register for the degree of Master of Education.
-The process for students who wish to transfer from the Master of Education to the Doctor of Education is outlined in Section 10.
+- 1.1 These regulations govern the awards of degrees of Doctor of Education and Master of Education in the School of Education and Lifelong Learning and apply for candidates registering on or after 1 October 2010.
+Regulations for candidates registering before 1 October 2010 may be consulted in previous sessions' Calendars, obtainable from the Postgraduate Research Service. - 1.2 Alterations to the programmes of courses and seminars published in these Regulations may be made without notice. - 1.3 Candidates shall initially register for the degree of Master of Education.
+The process for students who wish to transfer from the Master of Education to the Doctor of Education is outlined in Section 4.7.

-2 Candidates must:

-- (a) in the case of candidates registered for the degree of Master of Education, normally be a graduate of this University or another approved university or possess some other qualifications approved by this University; - (b) in the case of those wishing to transfer to the Degree of Doctor of Education, normally possess a relevant Masters degree from this University or another approved university or a similar qualification approved by this University. - (2) submit evidence of adequate training and ability to undertake the proposed course of advanced study to the satisfaction of the Board of the School of Education and Lifelong Learning; - (3) be approved by the Board of the School of Education and Lifelong Learning as a candidate for the degree; - (4) study in accordance with these Regulations. - 3 Before being admitted to the degree of Master of Education or Doctor of Education candidates must: - (1) undertake research in fields of study approved by the Board of the School: - engage in advanced study under the direction of a teacher in the University appointed by the Board of the School.
-For the thesis, candidates will study under the direction of teachers in the University appointed by the School as the candidate's supervisory team: - (3) satisfactorily present the results of the research, study and training in research projects, essays and a research thesis and pass such academic assessments as may be required by these Regulations.
+- 2.1 Candidates registered for the degree of Master of Education must normally be a graduate of this University or another approved university or possess some other qualifications approved by this University. - 2.2 Candidates wishing to transfer to the Degree of Doctor of Education must normally possess a relevant Master's degree from this University or another approved university or a similar qualification approved by this University. - 2.3 Candidates must submit evidence of adequate training and ability to undertake the proposed course of advanced study to the satisfaction of the Head of School (or nominee), be approved by the Head of School (or nominee) as a candidate for the degree and study in accordance with these Regulations.

+2.4 Before being admitted to the degree of Master of Education or Doctor of Education candidates must:

+- undertake research in fields of study approved by the Head of School (or nominee); - (2) engage in advanced study under the direction of a teacher in the University appointed by the Head of School (or nominee).
+For the thesis, candidates will study under the direction of teachers in the University appointed by the School as the candidate's supervisory team;

+(3) satisfactorily present the results of the research, study and training in research projects, essays and a research thesis and pass such academic assessments as may be required by these Regulations.
-- 4 A year is defined as a period of twelve months commencing on 1 October. - 5 The programme shall in the case of Doctor of Education, be of forty-eight months' duration of part-time study, and in the case of Master of Education, be of twenty four months' duration of part-time study. - 6 The Board of the School may grant permission: - (1) to extend the normal period of study by a specified period not in excess of six months on the recommendation of the academic supervisor.
-In such a case, the Board may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study; - (2) to interrupt the period of study if there are special reasons for doing so.

-The Board shall specify the length of interruption which may not exceed twelve months.
-In such a case the Board may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.
-The Senate may give special permission for further extensions to the period of study on the recommendations of the Board of the School.
+- 3.1 The programme shall in the case of Doctor of Education, be of fortyeight months' duration of part-time study, and in the case of Master of Education, be of twenty four months' duration of part-time study. - 3.2 The Head of School (or nominee) may grant permission to extend the normal period of study by a specified period not in excess of six months on the recommendation of the academic supervisor.
+In such a case, the Head of School (or nominee) may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study; - 3.3 The Head of School (or nominee) may grant permission to interrupt the period of study if there are special reasons for doing so.
+The Head of School (or nominee) shall specify the length of interruption which may not exceed twelve months.
+In such a case they may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.
+The Academic Director of Research Degree Programmes may give special permission for further extensions to the period of study on the recommendations of the Head of School (or nominee).